 One of the most interesting home designs we currently insure is an octagonal home, or as it's referred to in trendier terms, dome home.
 The dome's shape and inherent structural integrity make it both stronger and more energy-efficient than a typical family home.
 It's even described by many architects as practically indestructible.
-Talk about unique and safe!
+Talk about one-of-a-kind and safe!

 Whether your humble abode breaks the geometric mold or not, it's important that it's properly insured and even more important that you know exactly what's covered, and what's not, without having to interpret all that tricky insurance lingo along the way.
 Luckily, we can help you determine all of those things, along with breaking down each CFM homeowners policy type to see what may be a good fit for your property.
 But first, let's get right to the basics of what's typically covered under a standard homeowners policy, along with what's not.